dabeaz/curio/docs/tutorial.rst

 Now that you've got the basics down, let's look at some I/O. Here is a simple echo server written directly with sockets using curio::

-    from curio import Kernel, spawn
+    from curio import boot, spawn
     from curio.socket import *

     async def echo_server(address):